rerdavies/pipedal/README.md

 &nbsp;

-#### PiPedal has a submitted a request to support sharing of Pipedal presets at [PatchStorage.com](https:///patchstorage.com).
+#### Important notice: PiPedal has a submitted a request to support sharing of Pipedal presets at [PatchStorage.com](https:///patchstorage.com).
 We need your support!
 Please vote for PiPedal [here](https://patchstorage.com/requests/pipedal/).

-&nbsp;

 #### NEW version 1.3.66 Release, providing [snapshots](https://rerdavies.github.io/pipedal/Snaphots.html), and a new Performance View.
 See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.